Working with Wire

 There are several arguments for and against using solid core wire with crimp connections.
 Many believe crimping to solid core wire creates a weak point in the wire, which can lead to breakage.
 There is also a greater chance for a crimp connection to come loose with solid core wire because the wire will not conform to the terminal as well.
 If you must use solid core wire, it is a good idea to solder the wire in place after you crimp it.

 First, the correct size wire must be chosen for the terminal size, or vice versa.
+We'll assume that you are using stranded wire so that th wire conforms to the crimped connection.
 Next, strip the wire.
 The amount of exposed wire should be equal to the length of the metal barrel on the connector, usually around ¼” or so.
 If the stripped wire fits up into the metal portion of the barrel with little or no free space, the connector is the right size.

 The wire should then be inserted until the insulation on the wire touches the end of the barrel.